20/21 Vision

 He left the optometrist appointment without a lecture on his weight but with a glasses prescription and the information that he was, indeed, nearsighted.
 It wasn’t temporary, it wouldn’t pass.
 He could still drive safely enough without glasses for the moment, but really, he ought to get a pair.

 “Hey K-O, how’d it go?”
 Chey greeted from the kitchen when he returned home.
-Kohao lay face-down on the sectional instead of answering, throwing the script onto the coffee table and not knowing if he wanted to tear it to pieces or be able to see again.
+Kato lay face-down on the sectional instead of answering, throwing the script onto the coffee table and not knowing if he wanted to tear it to pieces or be able to see again.

 He felt so awful, these days.
 Headaches all the time, and tired as fuck unless he was “up.”
 Maybe eye strain was part of it.
 But god.
 Glasses…